axioscode/generator-axios/generators/lambda/templates/README.md

 <%= meta.description %>

-This project was created with `generator-axios:lambda`, Axios' yeoman generator for making AWS Lambda functions for bots, cron jobs, and APIs.
-This documentation will help you work with the lambda rig to make awesome internet things.
+This project was created with `generator-axios:lambda`, Axios' Yeoman generator for making AWS Lambda functions for bots, cron jobs, and APIs.
+Once created, these are deployed using a tool called Apex.
+This documentation will help you work with the Lambda rig to make awesome internet things.

 `yo axios:lambda`